 San Blas Islands - Caution Areas

-Simply Remote or Uninhabited Islands: While there’s little risk of crime, the remoteness of certain islands poses challenges, especially if medical services are required.
+While there’s little risk of crime, the remoteness of certain islands poses challenges, especially if medical services are required.
 It’s crucial to travel with experienced operators.

-San Blas Islands - Key Data (2024)
+San Blas Islands - Key Crime Data from 2024

 In 2024, no significant crime incidents were reported on the main tourist islands, though tourists are advised to be mindful of water-related safety precautions, as accidents have occurred due to strong currents and lack of immediate medical assistance.

-Is Panama Safe for Tourists?
+No.5 Is Panama Safe for Tourists?
 Conclusion

 Finally, if you have found this useful please let me know or if you have advice to fellow backpackers then please drop any information you would like to share in the comments 👇.
 Also if you did look at the border forum above please feel free to comment there also, we would like to build a place where backpackers can easily go to find out how smooth border crossings have been and what documents were required.

-For the curious explorer
+For the intelligent explorer

 Loved the post overall.
 Just a heads up, though, that El Valle de Anton is a bit west of Panama City, over 5 hours away from Boquete by car, so not really an area within Boquete at all.